8-9 May 2025, Thermae Palace, Ostend (Belgium)

 Accommodation is available at the conference venue (Thermae Palace).

-To benefit from the discounted room rates, bookings must be made through CPS, preferably along with the conference registration.
+To benefit from the discounted room rate, bookings must be made through CPS, preferably along with the conference registration.

 Discounted rates apply as long as rooms are available.